 Integrating remote sensing and predictive modeling to assess the future viability of pollination

 Wild pollinator conservation and ecosystem services

 Linzi graduated from Keele University (UK) with a BSc in Applied Environmental Science with Physical Geography in 2017.
 She then expanded into the world of insects through MSc Entomology at Harper Adams University, in 2018.
 She has actively participated in entomological outreach, to help inform the public about insects and reduce the stigma surrounding them, as well as participating in citizen science projects on insect population recording.
-Linzi is now a PhD student at University College Dublin on the DAFM funded PROTECTS project, studying the impact of fungicides and herbicides on bumblebee behaviour and colony persistence.
+Linzi was a PhD student at University College Dublin on the DAFM funded PROTECTS project from 2018-2022, studying the impact of fungicides and herbicides on bumblebee behaviour and colony persistence.
 Her main research interests include:

 ● The sublethal impacts of pesticides on bees